ocaml/dune/doc/papers/ocaml-2021/memo.md

 the errors that occur while Dune cancels the current build by interrupting the execution of external commands.

-One of the most interesting features of Memo is *dependency cycle detection*.
+One of the most interesting features of Memo compared to other incremental computation libraries is *dependency cycle detection*.
 Since Dune supports *dynamic build dependencies* [@mokhov2020build], the dependency graph is not known before the build starts.
 During the build, new computation nodes and dependency edges are discovered concurrently, and Memo